doorkeeper-gem/doorkeeper-openid_connect/README.md

   end
 end
 ```

+Each claim block will be passed:

+- the `resource_owner`, which is the return value of `resource_owner_authenticator` in your initializer
+- the `scopes` granted by the access token, which is an instance of `Doorkeeper::OAuth::Scopes`
+- the `access_token` itself, which is an instance of `Doorkeeper::AccessToken`

 By default all custom claims are only returned from the `UserInfo` endpoint and not included in the ID token.
 You can optionally pass a `response:` keyword with one or both of the symbols `:id_token` or `:user_info` to specify where the claim should be returned.